epai/snail/README.md

 The BF will only be made into a Behavior when it is composed with a Behavior.
 This works similarly to Yampa’s Arrow Functions[^3], and is a feature that doesn’t exist in PFRP.

 ### Reactive Entities and Reactors
 The features so far are similar to Yampa-style FRP.
-Taking inspiration from PFRP[^2], snail also provides Reactive Entities, which are similar to PFRP reactive proxy objects.
+Taking inspiration from PFRP[^2], snail also provides Reactive `Entities`, which are similar to PFRP reactive proxy objects.
 Reactive Entities are objects with attributes that are behaviors.

 As an example, we can define a simple Ball reactive entity, as shown below: